ConorReynolds/botc-script-tool/README.md

 - clear the script
 - print the script (Ctrl+P or Cmd+P works also)

+You can add characters using the quick-add textbox underneath the buttons.

-The checkbox toggles the compact night sheet – you can see the difference in the examples above.
+The checkbox underneath the quick-add textbox toggles the compact night sheet – you can see the difference in the examples above.

 You can change the name and author of the script on the top left.

-The sidebar on the right, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.
+The sidebar on the right, which you can open using the button at the middle-right edge of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their name and type.

-The sidebar on the left (similar button) opens the recent files tab, where the most recent 15 files that you were working on will appear.
+The sidebar on the left (similar button) opens the recent scripts tab, where the most recent 15 scripts that you were working on will appear.

 You can undo/redo up to ten previous changes in the currently focused script with Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.

+Ctrl/Cmd clicking on the export JSON button creates a script link that you can then copy and share.

-Importing directly from [bloodstar](https://www.bloodstar.xyz/) is supported.
+Importing directly from [bloodstar.xyz](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are not SAO sorted.
 The tool should mostly handle the night order you create in bloodstar, but if you want more control, you can add it explicitly in the metadata for the script.
 (The
 [official app](https://github.com/ThePandemoniumInstitute/botc-release/blob/7f0d23cf5b144f3175f505e1db74317fac417442/script-schema.json#L393)
 supports the same format, also explained in
 [this Reddit comment](https://www.reddit.com/r/BloodOnTheClocktower/comments/1c6h0d5/comment/l02cbsd/).)